 Reliable ERISA Compliance Guidance For Employers

 The Employee Retirement Income Security Act of 1974 (ERISA) was intended to protect employees at private companies as well as their retirement and benefit plans.
 Examples of benefits regulated by ERISA are retirement pensions and earning deferment arrangements (payable after retirement).
 If your company provides such retirement accounts to employees, it must comply with ERISA’s detailed rules and procedures for their implementation.
-Attorney Rick Szczebak in Sharon, Massachusetts, has established himself as a trustworthy, authoritative adviser to employers in need of help with ERISA compliance assistance.
+Attorney Rick Szczebak in Norwood, Massachusetts, has established himself as a trustworthy, authoritative adviser to employers in need of help with ERISA compliance assistance.
 His law practice has grown and thrived on the basis of referrals from countless satisfied business owners in the Boston area and statewide.
 His well-executed ERISA compliance services pay for themselves many times over for companies that employ Massachusetts workers.

 Helping Our Firm’s Clients To Follow The Rules